alfonsohdez08/jboss-7-standalone-windows-service/README.md

 > installutil JBoss.exe
 ```

+By the way, I don't recommend register the service from the assembly located in your `bin` folder.
+Instead, copy the assembly and store it in a new folder where you can isolate your service development.

 In case you want to uninstall, ensure the service is not running, and run the command below:

 ```